jwijenbergh/FOD/docker-compose/README.txt

 docker exec -ti freertr sh -c '{ echo "show ipv4 bgp 1 flowspec database"; echo "show policy-map flowspec CORE ipv4"; echo exit; } | netcat 127.1 2323'

-= docker compose definitions and dependencys:
+= docker compose definitions and dependencyies:

-./docker-compose.yml (or ./docker-compose-novol.yml)
+./docker-compose-singlefodctr-vol.yml (or ./docker-compose-singlefodctr-novol.yml)
-        - ./docker-compose/.env_fod : various predefined important env variables used for FoD installation
+        - ./docker-compose/.env_fod_singlectr : various predefined important env variables used for FoD installation
-        - ./docker-compose/Dockerfile_FOD
+        - ./docker-compose/Dockerfile_FOD (or ./docker-compose/Dockerfile_FOD-novol)
           - ./install-debian.sh : Debian/UBUNTU-specific FoD instalation and setup script
           - ./docker-compose/fod_setup_environment-step3.sh = in container: /opt/setup_environment.sh : on first run of container used for proper setup actions of FoD by ./install-debian.sh; needed because FoD dir is bind-mounted in container, and so these actions cannot be done priorly in container build
             - ./docker-compose/fod_supervisord.conf : docker-compose-specific supervisord config used for run control of FoD (=gunicorn+redis+celeryd) as well as exabgp (note: normal ./supervisord.conf.dist as well as the FoD start wrapper scripts ./runfod*.sh are not used in case of docker-compose)